AlaSQL/alasql-docs/README.md

-# docs
+# Alasql documentation

-Documentation for the AlaSQL library
+Lets make the documentation better.

+Just a test site at the moment...